r-rakshitha/deep_learning/chapter_convolutional-neural-networks/why-conv.md

     1. When might you want to impose locality and translation invariance for audio?
     1. Derive the convolution operations for audio.
     1. Can you treat audio using the same tools as computer vision?
 Hint: use the spectrogram.
 1. Why might translation invariance not be a good idea after all?
+What about translation equivariance?
 Give an example.
 1. Do you think that convolutional layers might also be applicable for text data?
    Which problems might you encounter with language?
 1. What happens with convolutions when an object is at the boundary of an image?